asingh272024S/asingh272024S.github.io/docs/index.md

 > "If it aint broke, don't fix it" - Random Reddit User When Asked about HokieSpa

-> This guide does not cover all of HokieSPA, instead this guide will cover the most common use cases during a student's tenure at Virginia Tech.

 **By: Hannah Baum, Nandita Prasanth, Aditya Singh**

 # Student Guide to HokieSPA

 HokieSPA contains important information relevant to students enrolled in Virginia Tech.
 It allows you to access your courses, view your grades and plan your semesters.
 However, HokieSPA is not easy to navigate.
-It contains a lot of information organized in an unnecessarily complicated manner.
+It contains a lot of information organized in an complicated manner.
 Our user guide aims to rectify this problem by providing a detailed but concise guide to the intricacies of HokieSPA.
+This guide does not cover all of HokieSPA, instead this guide will cover the most common use cases during a student's tenure at Virginia Tech.

 ![image](https://hackmd.io/_uploads/BkfrSV7C1e.png)